pmysore1/wordpress-ansible/README.md

 - Dowloads wordpress tar ball from https://wordpress.org/latest.tar.gz and extracts to /var/www/<br>
 - Configure wordpress application server with database details described in above sections<br>

-## bash Scripts
-Bash script plays a very cruscial role in setting up appropriate configuration for ansible to provision remote EC2 wordpress instance. replace.sh.param is redirected as replace.sh withing bootstap section of AnisbleInstance EC2 in CloudFormation template.
-Scripts performs following tasks<br>

-- Queries AWS for CloudFormtion stack output details.
-- Using output of above command and ###jq utility extracts the IP address of Ansible EC2 instance
-- Using sed, replaces MySql credential placeholders with values passed in CloudFormation template